biomejs/biome/.changeset/biome_assist.md

 }
 ```

 You can turn on the actions that you want to use in your configuration.
-For example, to you can enable the `useSortedKeys` action:
+For example, you can enable the `useSortedKeys` action like this:

 ```json
 {